 Local church partners

 Students participating in The Timothy Track will spend a considerable portion of their time serving the church in a variety of ways.
-Though this will vary from church to church, below are a few examples of what this might look like:
+Students are expected to be exemplary church members first and foremost.
+As church members, they may be given a variety of opportunities to serve which will vary from church to church.
+They may be given tasks such as:

 - Helping manage the church’s website, bulletin, or other communication pieces